 What should I do right after passing the March 2026 LET?

-Watch for the oath-taking schedule on the official PRC Facebook page.
-Register for the ceremony, complete initial registration via LERIS, and claim your Professional Identification Card.
+Watch the official PRC Facebook page for the oath-taking schedule.
+Register immediately, complete initial registration via LERIS, and claim your Professional Identification Card.
+Registration start dates begin as early as June 8, 2026 depending on your testing center.
 Do not resign from your current job until you have the PIC and a signed employment contract.

 Can I retake the LET immediately if I fail?